Thou hast the strength of will to slay thyself,

 The president could move his hands because he was not holding a hard copy of his speech.
 Normally presidents have had a printed copy of the speech in their hands or on the desk, in case the teleprompter freezes or fails.
 Mr. Obama's desk was shiny and empty.
 A White House aide says the director of Oval Office operations had a hard copy just off camera, and was following along as the president spoke so that if the prompter broke he'd be able to give it to the president at the spot he left off.

-the frame to hand the president a script.
+But that would look a little startling, an arm suddenly darting into the frame to hand the president a script.
 And the pages could fall.
 If one were in the mood for a cheap metaphor one would say this is an example of the White House's tendency not to anticipate trouble.

 If one were in the mood - what an asinine qualifier.
 Oh, geez, yes, a hand coming out of nowhere would be shocking!!
 The Asian markets would TANK!!!